apache/yunikorn-site/src/pages/community/how_to_contribute.md

 The JIRA will not be closed automatically.

 ## Report a security issue
-YuniKorn community cares deeply about the security and actively support for any security issues as the top priority.
+YuniKorn community cares deeply about the security and actively addresses any security issues as the top priority.
 The community uses its private mailing list (private@yunikorn.apache.org) to discuss and track security related issues.
-If any security issue found, please email to the private mailing list.
+If any security issue found, please email the private mailing list.
 The community will evaluate the severity immediately and provide a plan accordingly.

 ## Still got questions?